tsute/resispart/part1.md

 <table class="altbg"><tr><td style="font-size:0.8em" width="100%">
 <b>Alternative:</b><br>
-This is where other ways of doing the same thing will be described
+This is where other ways of doing the same thing will be described<br>

 </td></tr></table>

 <h3 style="font-weight:bold"> 3.
 Notes and comments </h3>

 <table  class="notebg"><tr><td style="font-size:0.8em;font-style:italic;">
-  <b>Note:</b> A note is something that needs to be mentioned but is apart from the context.
+  <b>Note:</b> A note is something that needs to be mentioned but is apart from the context.<br>
 </td></tr></table>

 ## [Next ▶](/resispart/part2)